-The Board currently comprises four Independent Non-Executive Directors and two Executive Directors.
+The Board currently comprises five Independent Non-Executive Directors and two Executive Directors.
 The Board considers its size and composition annually.
-The Board's policy is to ensure that the Board comprises Directors who collectively have the relevant experience, knowledge, diversity and skills required, taking into account the Company's current size, market position, complexity and strategic focus.
+The Board's policy is to ensure that the Board comprises Directors who collectively have the relevant experience, knowledge, diversity and skills required, considering the Company's current size, market position, complexity and strategic focus.